waynebloss/react-debounce-input/README.md

 Currently is being developed and tested with the latest stable `Node 8` on `OSX`.

-To run example covering all `DebounceInput` features, use `yarn start`, which will compile `example/Example.js`
+To run example covering all `DelayInput` features, use `yarn start`, which will compile `example/Example.js`

 ```bash
 git clone git@github.com:waynebloss/react-delay-input.git